 - V-Trigger II - Yoga Sansara - Dhalsim gains the ability to launch multiple floating fire orb projectiles that can be influenced by his Yoga Flame and Yoga Gale special attacks.

 Like so many, Ed is yet another iteration on M. Bison's potential clone bodies.
 Kidnapped at a young age by the S.I.N. organization and experimented on, Ed was eventually rescued from the rubble of their facilities by Balrog.
 Balrog took it upon himself to train the young boy, and thanks to his accelerated aging Ed has matured into a formidable fighter, enhancing Balrog's fearsome boxing style with M. Bison's psycho power.
 However, at night the ghost of M. Bison still haunts Ed, serving as a constant reminder that his body is free for the taking.

 - V-Skill - Psycho Snatcher - A lasso of psycho energy that can pull Ed or his opponent on contact, depending on how long it is charged.

-- V-Reversal - - A ducking step that travels past the opponent.
+- V-Reversal - Kill Step - A ducking step that travels past the opponent.